BOARD OF DIRECTORS

 Director: Tom Richey

-Mr. Tom Richey is a Senior Executive at IBM with a unique combination of government, industry, and political leadership skills and accomplishments.
-He has experience over a 30+ year career that includes strategic planning in industry; congressional affairs; executive-level sales; and military (U.S. Coast Guard) service.
+Mr. Tom Richey is a Global Executive at DXC Technology (formerly Computer Sciences Corporation).
+Tom brings a unique combination of government, industry, and political leadership skills and accomplishments.
+Prior to joining CSC, Tom worked with IBM, Dell, and Microsoft.
+Experience over a 30+ year career includes strategic planning in industry; congressional affairs; executive-level sales; and military (U.S. Coast Guard) service.

 Director: Tony Cianci